nishant-ranjan28/blog-site/content/blog/Cypress vs Selenium /index.md

 ---
 title: Selenium vs Cypress
 date: "2020-01-16T22:12:03.284Z"
-description: "Why Cypress is in trend"
+description: "Difference between Selenium and Cypress"
 ---

 What are the basic differences between Selenium and Cypress?
 Why Cypress is the trend in today's market?